-We will accept transfer credits from learners who have previously taken an accelerated course similar to our Foundations for Accelerated Learning course (e.g., University of Phoenix).
+Foundations for Accelerated Learning should be taken during the first semester of a students entry into college.
+The School will accept transfer credits from students who have previously taken an accelerated course similar to Foundations for Accelerated Learning.

 IDC 4900 Core Program Capstone